sbenson09/sbscanner/README.md

 ## Limitations
 * The scanner assumed TCP, and does not support the scanning of UDP ports.
 * The scanner requires URL values, and thus, all scan targets must be prefixed with http(s)://.
 * Testing has been limited to webservers running on localhost via docker.
-Additional testing with remote targets at scale would be very desirable, but avoided for this assignment.
+Additional testing with remote targets at scale would be desirable, but was avoided for this assignment.
-* Requests that are silently dropped by either the server or WAFs may result in significant slowdowns.
+* Requests that are silently dropped by either the server or WAFs may result in significant slowdowns, as the request must timeout.
+Default timeout is set to 2 seconds.

 ## Dependencies
 * aiosync
 * click
 * dicttoxml

-## Tests
-To run the tests associated with this scanner, run `python tests.py`

-* Accepts list input
-* Accepts csv input
-* Accepts flat file input

-## To do
-* Comments
-* Summary function
-* Dockerfile